Sahilcreate/memory-card-game/src/notes-and-resources/NOTES.md

 - commited the changes i made yesterday.

 I encountered a problem.
 It's not a problem with logic but a simple miscalculation on my part.
-I made the game continuous but set `totalPossibility = 1025`, which introduced a high probability of not encountering same twice.
+I made the game continuous but set `totalPossibility = 1025`, which introduced a high probability of not encountering same card twice.
 But limiting the possibilites will also make the probability of same `id` appearing in same run high, so i also have to take that into account.

+> done

+- CSS is added
+- I feel like responsive design is so much easier when done with TailwindCSS